namazso/OpenHashTab/README.md

 \* On Windows 8 or later, to the extent Windows supports it.

+## System requirements

+* Windows Vista or later (x86 / x64 / ARM64)
+* 1 GB RAM or more (for efficent hashing of more than 512 files at a time)

 ## Usage

 Most of the actions should be obvious.
-The hash list supports the following actions:
+Some not-so-obvious features are listed here:

+* You can select multiple files or folders, all files will be hashed.
 * Double click hash to copy it
 * Double click name or algorithm to copy the line in sumfile format
-* Select (possibly multiple) then right click to copy all columns separated by tabs
+* Select one or more lines then right click to copy all columns of the lines, separated by tabs
 * The counters next to the status text is in the format `(match/mismatch/nothing to check against/error)`
+* Hashing a sumfile will interpret it as such and hash the files listed in it.
+* If a hashed file has a sumfile with same filename plus one of the [recognized sumfile extensions](https://github.com/namazso/OpenHashTab/blob/master/OpenHashTab/Hasher.cpp#L242-L251), the file hash is checked against it.

 ## Algorithms